 The Ethics and Trust in Finance Prize asks people under the age of 35 working in or studying finance to reimagine how financial institutions, together with their stakeholders, can balance the desire for growth, security and stability with these aspirations, to provide a meaningful response to the changing needs of the communities in which they operate.

 We believe that ethics and trust in finance has a pivotal role to play in affecting a positive change in the world.
 Each edition we look forward to exploring bright new ideas from a diverse group of brilliant young people.

-The competition invites creative papers setting out analyses or proposals for innovative ways to promote ethics in finance.
-A prize of USD 20,000 is allocated for the winners.
+The competition invites creative papers setting out analyses or proposals for innovative ways to promote ethics & trust in finance.
+The Jury allocates the prize money of USD 20,000 among the winners.

 CFA, Euroclear, Pictet Group, Swift/Swift Institute and ACCA are actively supporting the Prize and promote it to their members, their staff and to the wider financial services audience and corresponding academic institutions.
 Many other financial organizations across the world are promoting awareness of the Prize to their stakeholders and their younger staff.

 The Prize today is a well recognized and highly respected endeavour.
 To date, in its global edition, the Prize has awarded 31 distinctions to outstanding authors coming from all continents.

 In 2015, the International Monetary Fund [IMF], co-hosted the Award Ceremony for the 5th edition (2014/2015) of the global Ethics & Trust in Finance Prize.
 The Ceremony took place at the IMF headquarters in Washington, USA, at a special event on the 21st September 2015.
 Ms. Christine Lagarde, Managing Director of the International Monetary Fund, gave a keynote address and congratulated the Prize laureates.